cianfhoghlaim/leabharlann/README.md

 Together, the British Isles are perfectly situated to ensure there is never another world-pausing American betrayal.
 We are GMT, we are cultured, and we protect not terrorise.

+*** ADDENDUM ***

+In future this GitHub account will have extensive free and open source resources for GCSE, A-Level, Junior Cycle, Senior Cycle only for people who promote consent, rules of the road, and Labour.

 ### Mandated Emphasis

 These resources must **not** be used by or associated with the group known as **Kneecap** (Naoise Ó Cairealláin/Móglaí Bap, Liam Óg Ó hAnnaidh/Mo Chara, Joseph Ó Dochartaigh/DJ Próvaí) or anyone who promotes their activities.
 Their documented behavior represents a degradation of the Irish language and culture: